-Need to get FormKeep data to your warehouse?
-You’ve come to the right place!
-This page will give you the tools you need to do just that.
+This page provides you with instructions on how to extract data from FormKeep and load it into Redshift.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Next, use the CREATE TABLE statement in Redshift to define a table that can receive all of this data.
+Once you've identified the columns you want to insert, you can use Redshift's CREATE TABLE statement to define a table to receive all of the data.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your FormKeep data via the webhook API, structuring it in a way that is optimized for analysis, and inserting that data into your Redshift data warehouse.
+Thankfully, products like Stitch were built to move data from FormKeep to Redshift automatically.
+With just a few clicks, Stitch starts extracting your FormKeep data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.